macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 ## Build The Models

-Once the data has been transfomed and arranged as needed, we can talk about building our predictive models.
+Once the data has been transformed and arranged as needed, we can talk about building our predictive models.

 First, we will begin by splitting the data into a training set and a testing set.

 Then, we will proceed with the actual fitting.
-Given that the outcome variable - the one we want to predict - is binary, the problem at hand is suiting for classification models.
+Given that the outcome variable - the one we want to predict - is binary, the problem at hand can be handled through classification models.

 With that in mind, these are the models that will be tested:
 - K-Nearest Neighbors